spmallette/GremlinDocs/README.md

 ### V

 The vertex iterator for the graph.
 Utilize this to iterate through all the vertices in the graph.
-Use with care on large graphs.
+Use with care on large graphs unless used in combination with a key index lookup.

 ```text
 gremlin> g.V